Horbenkodev/hugo-blog/content/posts/the-challenges-of-introducing-a-new-mobile-app-to-the-market/index.md

 ---
+ceoTitle: The Challenges of Introducing a New Mobile App to the Market
 title: The Challenges of Introducing a New Mobile App to the Market
+breadcrumbs: The Challenges of Introducing a New Mobile App to the Market
+slug: the-challenges-of-introducing-a-new-mobile-app-to-the-market
+draft: false
-publishDate: '2018-05-23T00:00:00Z'
+publishDate: 2018-05-23T00:00:00.000Z
-authors: []
+image: Mobile-app.jpg
+og_image: Mobile-app.jpg
 description: A recent study conducted by digital experts AppAnnie predicts the app economy will be worth $6.3 trillion by 2021, up $1.3 trillion since last year and a staggering $5 trillion since 2014.
 Competition is fierce, and as a result, the Google Play and Apple App stores currently comprise of over 5 million apps combined, with new applications entering the market daily.
-image: Mobile-app.jpg
-og_image: Mobile-app.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - business
+industries: []
 ---
 ***A recent study conducted by digital experts <a href="http://go.appannie.com/report-app-economy-forecast-part-two" rel="nofollow" target="_blank">AppAnnie</a> predicts the app economy will be worth $6.3 trillion by 2021, up $1.3 trillion since last year and a staggering $5 trillion since 2014.***